Ethiopia's parliament lifts state of emergency early | Law-Order

 But a government offensive in December pushed the Tigrayans back, although fighting continues in the region of Afar, and Tigray - where millions depend on food aid - remains cut off with no food arriving since mid-December.
 Parliament's decision to lift the state of emergency came three weeks after cabinet approval.

+The move was welcomed by the U.S. State Department as an "important step".
+It called for the immediate release of all those arrested or detained without charge under the state of emergency.
 The vote was not a rubber stamp, underscoring political divisions that Prime Minister Abiy Ahmed must manage.
 Of 312 lawmakers voting, 63 opposed the motion, while 21 abstained.
-Tesfaye Beljige, chief government whip, told lawmakers the state of emergency was "causing more damage that its benefits", saying the law was restricting tourism and economic activities.

-But Desalegn Chanie, of the opposition National Movement of Amhara party, who voted against, said lifting it now "in order to please the diplomatic community without ensuring the safety of fellow citizens" was premature.
-RIGHTS CONCERNS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)